box/developer.box.com/guides/embed/box-view/index.md

 ---
 # Box View

-Box View is an embeddable service for displaying a high-fidelity interactive file viewer with web and mobile applications.
+Box View is an embeddable service that allows developers to upload, convert, and display files in their web and mobile apps via a high-fidelity, interactive file viewer.

 ## Features

-### View Any File
+### View any file

-Embed documents, images, videos, 360-degree videos and images, 3D models, and dozens of other files in any web or mobile app using a standard `<iframe>` or JavaScript SDK.
+Embed documents, images, videos, 360-degree videos and images, 3D models, and dozens of other files in any web or mobile app using a standard `<iframe>`.

-### Optimized Viewing Experience

-Our Javascript SDK dynamically selects the appropriate viewer for your file to render instantly and crisply on any web or mobile device.

-### Ease of Use
+### Ease of use

-Upload files to Box via a secure API and receive an embeddable HTML5 snippet to place into your application's user interface.
-Plus, your files are securely stored and manageable in Box.
+Upload files to Box via a secure API and receive an embeddable HTML5 snippet to place into your application's UI.

-### Collaboration in Context
+### Collaboration in context

 Allow end users to collaborate and mark up documents, presentations, and images with annotations.
 Users can highlight text or comment on specific areas of a